 Ex-Romanian politician, oil tycoon dies at 64

-BUCHAREST, Romania (AP) — Dinu Patriciu, an emblematic politician from Romania's early post-communist years whose later career as an oil tycoon was marred by legal troubles, died Tuesday after a series of illnesses.
+BUCHAREST, Romania (AP) — Dinu Patriciu, an emblematic politician from Romania's early post-communist years whose later career as an oil tycoon was marred by legal troubles, died Tuesday after a series of illnesses, the country's former prime minister said.
 He was 64.

 Patriciu was a founder of the center-right Liberal Party, which emerged in 1990 after communism ended to embrace democracy and the free market.
 Patriciu, a suave former architect, was one of the first Romanian entrepreneurs, though his real estate investments suffered during the economic downturn.
 Both envied and admired, he quit parliament in 2003 to focus on business and soon became a bitter rival of President Traian Basescu.

 "He wanted to bring back idealism to our country; he had libertarian ideas which weren't always accepted," said Dinu Zamfirescu, a former dissident and party colleague.